a11ywatch/rust-to-npm/README.md

 A valid `license` set if you want to deploy to crates.io (we may auto fill it in the future).
 You may want to add the following to your `.gitignore` and just reference the project being made with.

-For shipping projects to github and releasing with binary installs check out the [cargo-dist](https://github.com/axodotdev/cargo-dist) project.

 ```sh
 package.json
 start.js
 uninstall.js
 pre-install.js
 ```

 ## Installation